0cjs/8bitdev/src/tmon/README.md

 - `e` Set memory examine parameters.
 This does not display anything, but sets the parameters that will be used by the `d`, `f`, and `b` commands.
   - §`s####`: Start address.
-  - §`l##`: Number of lines to print (default 4).
+  - §`l##`: number of Lines to print (default 4).
   - §`w##`: Width as number of bytes to examine.
-  - §`f##`: Format.
-This is a bitfield with values listed below; all formats that are enabled will be printed in sequence on the same line.
+  - §`m##`: display Mode.
+This is a bitfield with values listed below; all display modes that are enabled will be printed in sequence on the same line.
-    - b0 ($01): Hex format as bytes separated by spaces.
+    - b0 ($01): hexadecimal values as bytes separated by spaces.
     - b1 ($02): ASCII characters in "visible" form, where control characters and those with bit 7 set are shown as printable characters that may be distinguished in a special way.
-    - b2 ($04): Screen codes, i.e., the character that is displayed if that
+    - b2 ($04): screen codes, i.e., the character that is displayed if that
       value is deposited directly into the character buffer for the computer's display.
 (This generally produces just ASCII on systems without a built-in display.)
-    - b3-7: Ignored.
+    - b3-7: ignored.

 - °`d` Examine ("Display") memory.
 Displays the contents of memory using the location and format set by the `e` command.